-In 2023, the Commission opened 51 A matters (Preliminary Consideration), including 20 conflict of interest matters, 22 lobbyist matters, 5 financial disclosure matters, and 4 training matters.
-The Commission entered into 18 Late Filing Agreements with lobbyists during 2023, resulting in payments of \$4,400 to the Fair Campaign Finance Fund.
-The Commission closed 37 A matters in 2023, which includes 5 from 2022 and 2 from 2020.
+In 2024, the Commission opened 57 A matters (Preliminary Consideration), including 30 conflict of interest matters, 17 lobbyist matters, 5 financial disclosure matters, and 5 training matters.
+The Commission entered into 13 Late Filing Agreements with lobbyists during 2024, resulting in payments of \$1,700 to the Fair Campaign Finance Fund.
+The Commission closed 34 A matters in 2024, which includes 2 from 2023.
 (Note that at this preliminary stage, allegations of ethics violations against multiple parties may be grouped as a single matter, e.g. late filed lobbyist reports, and many A matters transition into B matters or complaints.)

-The Commission opened 11 B matters (Preliminary Inquiry Matters) in 2023.
-All 11 involved conflicts of interest.
-In 2023, the Commission also closed 13 B matters, which includes 6 matters from 2022.
-The Commission, through a Pre-Complaint Disposition Agreement with a former employee of the Maryland Department of General Services, where the employee acknowledged their actions violated the prestige of office provisions of § 5-506, was issued a reprimand and assessed a fee in lieu of a fine for \$100.
-The Commission issued a reprimand and assessed a fee in lieu of a fine of \$4,500, through a Pre-Complaint Disposition Agreement, to an employee of the University of Maryland, College Park for participating in a matter where a qualifying relative and their company had an interest.
-The employee acknowledged that their actions violated the provisions of §§ 5-501, 5-502, and 5-506.
-The Commission issued a reprimand and assessed a fee in lieu of a fine of \$250, through a Pre-Complaint Disposition Agreement, to an employee of Maryland Public Television for using State resources to conduct activities related to their privately owned business entity.
-The employee acknowledged that their actions violated the provision of § 5-506, which prohibits employees from using their State position for their own benefit.
-The Commission issued a reprimand and assessed a fee in lieu of a fine of \$100, through a Pre-Complaint Disposition Agreement, to a former employee of the Department of Public Safety and Correctional Services for participating in a matter where a qualifying relative had an interest.
+The Commission opened 13 B matters (Preliminary Inquiry Matters) in 2024.
+All 13 involved conflicts of interest.
+In 2024, the Commission closed 10 B matters, which includes 4 matters from 2023.
+The Commission, through Pre-Complaint Disposition Agreements with two former employees of the Maryland Department of Housing and Community Development, where the employees acknowledged their actions violated the prestige of office provisions of § 5-506, were issued a reprimand and assessed a fee in lieu of a fine for \$100.
+The Commission issued a reprimand and assessed a fee in lieu of a fine of \$100, through a Pre-Complaint Disposition Agreement, to an employee of Baltimore City Community College for using State resources to conduct activities for the benefit of another.
+The employee acknowledged that their actions violated the provision of § 5-506, which prohibits employees from using their State position for their own benefit or the benefit of another.

-In calendar year 2023, the Commission issued 6 complaints and closed 3 complaints.
-The Commission issued a reprimand and assessed a fee in lieu of a fine for \$100, through a Stipulation of Settlement Agreement, and rescinded their previous approval of secondary employment to an employee of the Maryland Department of State Police for failing to follow the previous advice given by the Commission in connection with his secondary employment.
-The Commission assessed a total of \$5,050 in enforcement penalties in 2023.
-All enforcement payments get deposited into the Fair Campaign Finance Fund and cannot be used by the Commission.
+In calendar year 2024, the Commission issued 8 complaints and closed 5 complaints.
+The Commission issued a reprimand and assessed a fee in lieu of a fine for \$2,150, through two Stipulation of Settlement Agreements, to a former regulated lobbyist for failure to timely file required forms.
+In addition, the Commission issued a reprimand and assessed a fee in lieu of a fine of \$500, through a Stipulation of Settlement Agreement, to a former employee of the Maryland Environmental Service for participating in a matter involving a business entity where the employee had arranged prospective employment.
+The Commission assessed a total of \$5,150 in enforcement penalties in 2024.
+All enforcement payments were deposited into the Fair Campaign Finance Fund and cannot be used by the Commission.